 The use of animals is essential to the teaching and research missions of UNC Charlotte and the University is committed to their judicious and humane use.
 Significant benefits to the health and welfare of both animals and humans have resulted from animal use in research, and continued use is crucial to future advancements.
 Moreover, without the use of animals, adequate instruction of students in the life sciences would be impossible.
 However, those who use animals are morally and legally obligated to care for them properly and use them humanely.
 In support of this obligation, the University has sought and obtained full accreditation of its Animal Care and Use Program from the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALACi).
 The University is committed to maintaining that accreditation, and each faculty member, staff member, or student involved in the use of animals is responsible for protecting their welfare and for knowing, understanding, and complying with applicable laws.

 To meet its ethical and legal obligations, the University has established an Institutional Animal Care and Use Committee (IACUC) to oversee the University's animal care and use programs, facilities, and procedures and ensure the appropriate care, use, and humane treatment of animals being used for research and teaching.
-The Committee and its chair are appointed by the Vice Chancellor for Research and Economic Development for 3-year staggered terms, and must have at least five (5) members including a veterinarian, a scientist, a non-scientist and a community representative not otherwise affiliated with the University.
+The Committee and its chair are appointed by the Vice Chancellor for Research for 3-year staggered terms, and must have at least five (5) members including a veterinarian, a scientist, a non-scientist and a community representative not otherwise affiliated with the University.

 Vertebrate animals will be used for research and teaching only when no other appropriate means are available, and when every effort has been made to minimize animal pain and discomfort.
 The number of animals used for a research project will be the minimum number necessary to produce scientifically valid results, and, where possible, animal research will be replaced by alternative methods.